-I get asked by many why I advocate going gluten free and the truth be known, I have seen more people experience a marked, if not 100% improvement in their health when they choose to eliminate ALL gluten from their diet than from any other food eliminations.
-To clarify, gluten is the protein portion found in a bunch of grains, including wheat, oats, rye, spelt, kamut and barely.
+I get asked by many why I advocate going gluten free and the truth be known, I have seen more people experience a marked, if not 100% improvement in their health when they choose to eliminate ALL gluten from their diet, than from any other food.

-- The over prescription of antibiotics – just one course of antibiotics has a detrimental effect of your intestinal flora or good bacteria colonies and can take years to fully replenish without supplementing with a quality probiotic.
-These friendly bacteria play a more powerful role in regulating healthy immune responses than probably any other factor, so if you absolutely need to take a course of antibiotic’s and I mean it has to be life threatening, then be sure to supplement for 3 – 6 months with a quality probiotic and gut wall repair supplement to prevent increased risk of mal-absorption and food sensitivities.
+A single course of antibiotics can have a detrimental effect of your intestinal flora or good bacteria colonies and can take years to fully replenish without supplementing with a quality probiotic.
+These friendly bacteria play a more powerful role in regulating healthy immune responses than probably any other factor, so if you absolutely need to take a course of antibiotics and I mean it has to be life threatening, then be sure to supplement for 3 – 6 months with a quality probiotic and gut wall repair supplement to prevent increased risk of malabsorption and food sensitivities.

-- Over use of antacids – such as Nexium or Mylanta significantly reduce the production of hydrochloric acid – the substance produced by our stomach to digest food – in particular protein.
-Undigested food particles from inhibited hydrochloric acid production, pierce holes in the intestinal membrane or wall, increasing inflammatory immune responses as well excess penetration of bad bacteria and mal-absorption of essential nutrients such as B12 and iron.
+Drugs like Nexium or Mylanta significantly reduce the production of hydrochloric acid – the substance produced by our stomach to digest food – in particular protein.
+Undigested food particles from inhibited hydrochloric acid production, pierce holes in the intestinal membrane or wall, increasing inflammatory immune responses as well excess penetration of bad bacteria and malabsorption of essential nutrients such as B12 and iron.

-Commercially baked brands of bread are also part of the problem since most have added preservatives, sugar and mold inhibiters to increase the shelf life and flavor.
-Breads baked the traditional way are far healthier, because the grains have been presoaked, fermented or sprouted, and given a long rise time which enables much of the gluten to be predigested through the natural fermentation process.
+Commercially baked brands of bread are also part of the problem since most have added preservatives, sugar and mold inhibitors to increase the shelf life and flavor.
+Breads baked the traditional way are far healthier, because the grains have been pre-soaked, fermented or sprouted, and given a long rise time which enables much of the gluten to be predigested through the natural fermentation process.

 So now that I’ve established the reasons why so many of us are experiencing an intolerance to gluten, I want to cover one last aspect on gluten free living – the issue of clever and deceptive marketing techniques employed by manufactures to fool us into buying their products because we typically deem ‘gluten free’ as synonymous with ‘healthy’.
 But just before you go nuts in the gluten free shopping aisle; consider the fact that many GF products – including those in the health food section or store are loaded with sugar, even artificial additives and bad fats!
 So don’t be fooled into thinking gluten free translates to a healthy food choice and be sure to ALWAYS take the time to read food labels before purchasing and check for added sugar and artificial ingredients.
 I wrote a previous post about interpreting food labels here so take a squiz and get educated on how to read food labels and be in better control of your health.